radoslavvkostadinov/cocktails-react-app/README.md

   - Feeling spontaneous?
 Search the desired cocktails.
 - **Cocktail Details**:
   - Dive deep with ingredients and instructions.

-## About

-**Tasty Sips** is a **Single Page Application** built with **React.js**, designed to help you discover cocktails with ease, select by category, and even save your personal favorites.
-Whether you’re hosting a party or just winding down after a long day, Tasty Sips makes sure your perfect drink is always just a click away!

 ## Technologies Used